apache/superset/RELEASING/README.md

 #### Resolving conflicts

-If there are conflicts, you can issue the following command to apply all cherries up until the conflict manually, and then break by adding the `-error-mode break` flag (`-e break` for short):
+If there are conflicts, you can issue the following command to apply all cherries up until the conflict automatically, and then break by adding the `-error-mode break` flag (`-e break` for short):

 ```bash